-The National Forest Management Act of 1976 requires that all development, maintenance, permits, contracts, and other instruments for the use and occupancy of NFS land be consistent with Forest Service land and resource management plans.
+The National Forest Management Act of 1976 requires that all development, maintenance, permits, contracts, and other instruments for the use and occupancy of NFS land be consistent with Forest Service land management plans.

-A review of all components (184 total) of the 1985 forest plan, as amended through 2017, was conducted to identify the need for amendment due to the effects of the project, including both the land exchange and the proposed mine plan of operations.
+A review of all components (over 600) of the 2023 forest plan was conducted to identify the need for amendment due to the effects of the project, including both the land exchange and the proposed mine plan of operations.
 The Tonto National Forest then analyzed the effects of any forest plan amendment in the FEIS.